 Budge wasn’t idle in the down-times between PR junkets.
 Privileged with one of the few Macintosh prototypes allowed outside of Apple, he used its bundled MacPaint application as the model for MousePaint, a paint program that Apple bundled with the first mouse for the Apple II.
 He also ported PCS to the Mac.
 Still, the fans and press were expecting something big, something as revolutionary as PCS itself had been — and small wonder, given the way that EA had hyped him as a visionary.

 One of the most gratifying aspects of PCS had been the unexpected things people found to do with it, things that often had little obvious relationship to the game of pinball.
-Children loved to filled the entire space with bumpers, then watch the ball bouncing about among them like a piece of multimedia art.
+Children loved to fill the entire space with bumpers, then watch the ball bouncing about among them like a piece of multimedia art.
 Others liked to just use the program’s painting subsections to make pictures, scattering the ostensible pinball components here and there not for their practical functions but for aesthetic purposes.
 If people could make such creative use of a pinball kit, what might they do with something more generalized?
 As uninterested as ever in designing a game in the traditional sense, Budge began to think about how he could take the concept of the construction set to the next step.
 He imagined a Construction Set Construction Set, a completely visual programming environment that would let the user build anything she liked — something like ThingLab, an older and admittedly somewhat obtuse stab at the idea that existed at Xerox PARC.
 His ideas about Construction Set Construction Set were, to say the least, ambitious:

 “I could build anything from Pac-Man to Missile Command to a very, very powerful programming language.
 It’s the kind of a program that has a very wide application.
 A physics teacher, for example, could build all kinds of simulations, of little micro-worlds, set up different labs and provide dynamic little worlds that aren’t really videogames.”